GabrielJuliao/ubuntu-docker-install/README.md

-# wsl-docker-install
+# ubuntu-docker-install

 ## Instructions

-### This Script only works on Ubuntu 20.04.4LTS
+### This Script was only tested on Ubuntu 20.04.4LTS

-Before you begin make sure you have:
+If your are using this on WSL make sure you have:

 <ul>
 <li>